Three-flavour neutrino oscillations in a magnetic field: Abstract

 \section{Abstract}

-In this paper we study Dirac neutrino oscillations in a magnetic field in the three-flavour case.
-A theoretical framework developed in [1] is extended to the case of three neutrino species.
-The closed expressions for neutrino flavour and spin oscillations probabilities are derived.
+In this paper we study Dirac and Majorana neutrino oscillations in a magnetic field in the three-flavour case.
+A theoretical framework developed in \cite{Popov:2019} is extended to the case of three neutrino species, as well as to the Majorana neutrinos case.
+The closed expression for the Dirac neutrinos flavour and spin oscillations are given.
+Majorana neutrino oscillations are studied numerically.
 We show that the probabilities exhibit a complicated interplay of oscillation on magnetic $\mu_\nu B$ and vacuum $\Delta m^2_{ij}/2p$ frequencies.
 It is also shown that neutrino oscillations in an interstellar magnetic field can modify neutrino fluxes observed in neutrino telescopes.